 Merchant House makes the perfect base for gardens and birdwatching breaks in Cornwall.
 People travel from all over the world to visit the Cornish gardens and with gardens such as Trebah, Glendurgan, Heligan and Trelissick on our doorstep it’s no wonder!
 We truly have the prettiest selection of gardens including ones such as Tregothnan which produces delicious Cornish loose leaf tea.
 Each season showcases a variety of flora and fauna with fantastic views, different areas to explore and even a maze in one and private beaches in others!
 Glorious gardens can be found all across Cornwall so you can travel as far or as little as you choose.
 One of our favourite gardens is Trelissick which is just a ten minute drive from Merchant House.
 They have the most amazing views, they are dog friendly and they are right next to the water so you can hop on an Enterprise Boat afterwards and sail to Falmouth or St Mawes.

 Cornwall is also great for birdwatching.
 You can expect to see a variety of our feathered friends on your visit to Cornwall including Tits, Kingfishers, Bullfinches, Swallows, Ravens, Turtle Doves, Cuckoos, Goldfinches, Woodpeckers, Kestrels and Cormorants.

-Check in and enjoy our free car parking, complimentary tea and cake on arrival and free speedy WiFi then return from a day visiting gardens or watching for wildlife to a comfy bed, a hot shower, washing and drying facilities and a delicious full English breakfast to fuel you for another day out in the fresh Cornish air!
+Check in and enjoy our free car parking, complimentary delicious afternoon treat with tea/coffee on arrival and free speedy WiFi then return from a day visiting gardens or watching for wildlife to a comfy bed, a hot shower, washing and drying facilities and a delicious full English breakfast to fuel you for another day out in the fresh Cornish air!

 Find out more about booking a garden or birdwatching break at Merchant House by contacting us today.
 Garden entry must be booked direct.